Upgrade your workflows with a Xero barcode inventory system

 Why is it important to use barcodes in your business?

-Managing your inventory and monitoring equipment moving around your business can prove to be quite the challenge.
-Without a Xero inventory barcode system in place, orders can go unfulfilled, and items can quickly go missing or even stolen.
+Managing your inventory and monitoring equipment moving around your business can be quite challenging.
+Without Xero barcode software, orders can go unfulfilled, and items can quickly go missing or even stolen.

 Your business’ growth will only exacerbate these problems, and before you know it, your profit margins have taken a hit due to the chaos of manual inventory and asset tracking.
-Though it doesn’t all have to be a slog.
-Simply taking advantage of modernized barcode inventory software can help you vastly improve your inventory and asset management.
+However, it doesn’t all have to be a slog.
+Modernized barcode inventory software can help you vastly improve your inventory and asset management.

 Handling inventory with spreadsheets can lead to you and your employees inputting errors and damaging your business.
-While on the other hand, a Xero inventory barcode system can significantly reduce those errors.
+On the other hand, a Xero barcode inventory system can significantly reduce those errors.
 According to one study, a computer has an error rate of one in every 36 trillion characters instead of one in every 300 characters while inputting data manually.

-This ultimately highlights the greatest importance of getting a Xero barcode integration since you’ll be significantly increasing the speed you receive inventory, fulfill sales, all the while greatly reducing the chance of making a mistake.
+This ultimately highlights the importance of getting a Xero integration that supports barcodes.
+You’ll significantly increase the speed you receive inventory and fulfill sales while reducing the chance of making a mistake.

 So, if implementing a Xero barcode inventory system is important, just how exactly can they be implemented into a manufacturer’s day-to-day workflow?